tambeani/INFO7250---Engineering-of-Big-Data-Systems/Lab/Lab 2.md

 ## 1. Install Mongo Compass

 **MongoCompass:**

-\nIt the user-interface for interacting with MongoDB in the backend.
+It the user-interface for interacting with MongoDB in the backend.
 Its similar to workbench on MySQL db.

 **Indexing:**

-\nHelps us uniquely identify each row in a database.
+Helps us uniquely identify each row in a database.
 The index can help achive the "unique" property in a collection.

 **Used for:**